pingswept/me30-website/content/notes/feather-programming.md

 ## Software check

-Before you can actually make a Feather do anything, you have to install a code editor program on your computer.
+Before you can actually make a Feather do anything, you have to install a code editor on your computer.
 We'll use the Mu Editor, which works well with Adafruit CircuitPython boards, including the Feather.

-To install the Mu Editor software, [download it](https://codewith.mu/en/) from the Mu website.
+To install the Mu Editor, [download it](https://codewith.mu/en/) from the Mu website.

 You're on your own for the actual installation, but it consists of pressing "OK" and "Next" and things like that a few times.
 Adafruit's CircuitPython tutorial provides step-by-step instructions for installing Mu here: https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor